JettChenT/timeblok/README.md

 `Occasion` is any single line that describes a point in time, usually dates in `YYYY-MM-DD` format.
 It can be a date, a time, or a date and time.
 Occasions will inherit the not specified fields from the closest previous occasion.
+The first occasion inserted into scope will be the creation date of the target file.
 E.g. If the previous occasion is `2024-3-`, then `--3` will be interpreted as `2024-3-3`.

 An `Event` is a line of text that starts with an `Occasion` or `Range` and is followed by text indicating the event's name.